rougin/slytherin/README.md

 ###<b>Slytherin</b>

-A simple MVC skeleton application
+A simple MVC skeleton application for PHP